18F/18f.gsa.gov/_join/open-positions/pif-director-of-communications-and-marketing-gs15.md

-GSA has been repeatedly named as one of the ['Best Places to Work'](http://bestplacestowork.org/BPTW/rankings/overall/mid)  in the Federal Government'.
+GSA has been repeatedly named as one of the ['Best Places to Work'](http://bestplacestowork.org/BPTW/rankings/overall/mid)  in the federal government.
 You will have access to many [benefits](http://www.gsa.gov/portal/category/26702) including:

 - Health insurance (choose from a wide range of plans)